Prior infection, vaccines provide best protection from COVID

 Overall, about 70% of the adults in each state were vaccinated; another 5% were vaccinated and had a previous infection.
 A little under 20% weren't vaccinated; and roughly 5% were unvaccinated but had a past infection.

-Compared with unvaccinated people who hadn’t been diagnosed with COVID-19, case rates were:
+By early October, compared with unvaccinated people who didn't have a prior infection, case rates were:

 — 6-fold lower in California and 4.5-fold lower in New York in those who were vaccinated but not previously infected.